-On the one hand, one could argue that the relevance of the financial information provided might be the same or even lower under the proposals laid out in the DP.
-Investors might have difficulties in understanding all the various impacts in a large group of vertically integrated activities where only (minor) parts are subject to rate regulation.

-On the other hand, one could argue that because RRA and their impacts might be difficult to analyse in a complex situation with a lot of intra-group transactions, recognition and disclosure of deferral accounts, if included in the consolidated financial statements, might even help investors to understand the overall impact from RRA at a group level (i.e. reflecting only transactions of the group with third parties).
+- a) On the one hand one could argue that the relevance of financial information provided might be unchanged or even lower under the ideas of the DP.
+Investors might have difficulties to understand all the various impacts in a large group of vertically integrated activities where only (minor) parts are subject to rate regulation. - b) On the other hand one could argue that because RRA and their impacts might be difficult to analyse in a complex situation with a lot of intra-group transactions a recognition and disclosure of deferral accounts as part of the consolidated financial statements might even help investors to understand the overall impact from RRA on group level (ie. reflecting only transactions of the group with third parties).